Kyle O'Brien

 My north star is to help make AGI go well for humanity.
 There are many ways it may not.
 I don't study them all.
 My research focuses on developing solutions to the technical and governance challenges.
 I focus on LLMs because I believe they will lead to AGI and beyond.

-My research focuses on two complementary directions that leverage pretraining interventions to improve AI safety.
-1) Capability Prevention & Removal (CPR) aims to build scalable techniques for removing unwanted capabilities from models before deployment.
+Previously, I focused on Capability Prevention & Removal (CPR): building scalable techniques for removing unwanted capabilities from models before deployment.
 For instance, our paper Deep Ignorance demonstrates how to prevent models from learning biorisk knowledge in the first place (covered by the Washington Post and Fortune).
-2) Alignment Pretraining investigates how AI-related discourse in pretraining data shapes model alignment, finding that positive AI content during pretraining durably enhances alignment even after extensive post-training.
-Together, these directions explore how careful curation of pretraining data can address both dangerous capabilities and alignment, offering interventions that may prove more robust than post-training techniques alone.
+The throughline is that careful, data-centric interventions early in the training pipeline may prove more robust than post-training techniques alone.

 Selected Publications